 Become an expert.
-If you don’t know the purpose of a button or knob, then read the manual (or ask a team member).
+If you don’t know the purpose of a button, knob or piece of equipment, then read the manual (or ask a team member to train you).
 Subscribe to magazines and frequent websites related to the area where you are volunteering.
 Do everything you can to learn everything you can.

 There is simply no substitute for hands-on experience.
-Do everything you can to get your hands on the gear you will be operating during a venue as often as possible.
-Come to the scheduled practices and work with your gear in a live situation.
-As mistakes happen in practice, you will gain the confidence that only comes with experience that will allow you to have smooth performance during the weekend venues.
+Do everything you can to get as much hands-on experience as possible with the gear you will be operating during a service.
+Always attend scheduled practices so you can work with your gear in a live situation.
+As mistakes happen in practice, you will gain the confidence that only comes with experience that will allow you to have smooth performance during the weekend services.